Ranjini2020/Updated-Portfolio/README.md

 # Portfolio
-It's a simple portfolio created with links that takes the user to the websites I've created so far.
-HTML, CSS and Bootstrap functionalities are used.
+Polished portfolio with additional bootsrap, & CSS features and links for my completed projects

-The URL of the deployed application: https://ranjini2020.github.io/Portfolio/
+The URL of the deployed application:

-The URL of the GitHub repository: https://github.com/Ranjini2020/Portfolio
+The URL of the GitHub repository: